-July has marked several significant project and company milestones for Watkins Landmark Construction.
+July has marked several significant projects and company milestones for Watkins Landmark Construction.
 Not only have several projects come to completion, but we also had our Hampton Inn project top out on framing.
 Our Annual Company Meeting took place since our last newsletter and the event was very successful thanks to Leny Iniguez-Poulton, Scotty Searl, Shawnte Williams, and Jake Watkins.

 The first article in this newsletter is about our Fenton Ranch project.
 On July 26th, we had a bridge opening event, which marked this project’s successful completion.